House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Locations: Wood-based structures

-Serpula lacrymans eat almost exclusively wood structures found outdoors or indoor areas (commonly basements, attics, and crawl spaces).
-Although it can be irritating, it actually isn’t a serious health threat to humans.
-But it can cause structural damage to your home if growing in large numbers — so it’s important to mitigate it ASAP.
+Serpula lacrymans eat wood structures outdoors and indoors (commonly basements, attics, and crawl spaces).
+Although it can be irritating, it isn’t a serious health threat to humans.
+However, it can cause structural damage to your home if it grows in large numbers, so it’s vital to mitigate it ASAP.

-It can cause dry rot and destroy beams fairly quickly, even without substantial moisture.
-If you notice beams, joists, or floors with mushroom-like growths appearing on them, it could be a sign of a serpula infestation.
+It can cause dry rot and destroy beams quickly, even without substantial moisture.
+If you notice beams, joists, or floors with mushroom-like growths, it could signify a serpula infestation.

 5. Ulocladium